Commercial Property Litigation & Commercial Property Dispute Solicitors

 Dilapidation and disrepair disputes

-When leasing a commercial property to a tenant, landlords understandably wish to have the property returned to them at the end of the tenancy in a good condition.
+When leasing a Property, Commercial Landlords understandably wish to have the property returned to them at the end of the tenancy in a good condition.

 The term “Dilapidations” generally refers to items of disrepair, damage, or other defects that are covered by covenants in the lease and must be rectified by the tenant.

-This is an area where landlords and tenants often encounter disagreements.
+This is an area where disagreements often occur.

 For further advice about dilapidation disputes contact our Commercial Property Disputes experts today.